devcontainers/spec/docs/specs/devcontainer-reference.md

 1. Restart all related containers.
 2. Follow the appropriate [implementation specific steps](#implementation-specific-steps).
-3. Additionally, execute the `postStartCommand` and `postArrachCommand` are executed in the container.
+3. Additionally, execute the `postStartCommand` and `postAttachCommand` in the container.

 Like during the create process, remote [environment variables](#environment-variables) and [user](#users) configuration should be applied to all created processes in the container (inclusive of `userEnvProbe`).